 1. Higher Minimum Qualifying Salaries

-The salary requirement increases gradually with age and seniority, reaching around S $10 000 for senior professionals in their mid-forties.
+The salary requirement increases gradually with age and seniority, reaching around S $10 000 for senior professionals in their mid-40s.

 These new thresholds will apply to renewals from 1 January 2026.